OnlineBuddies/Modyllic/Home.md

 framework...idyllic.
 Modyllic is written in PHP, but can be useful as a toolset for any language.

 There have been a number of similar projects over the years, see our [[Prior Art]] section for the list of ones we're currently aware of.

 In the wiki we also have some notes on doing a [[Parser Refactor]].

+Modyliic supports MySQL's DDL commands for creating databases, tables, views, procedures, functions, events and triggers.
+A full list of the SQL we know how to parse is available in the [[Dialect | dialect documentation]].
+There are also some of Modyllic's features that are supported by [[Extensions | extensions to SQL]].

 Three primary use cases are: